 Google Flights is just a search tool.
 You can NOT book directly on the site.
-But the site searches very quickly, so even though you have to book elsewhere, you can still save time.
+But the site searches very quickly, so even though you have to book elsewhere you’ll still save time.

-You can’t search for Southwest flights, because Southwest prefers you search through their website directly.
-So don’t forget to try your search on Southwest, too.
+One downside is that you can’t search for Southwest flights, because Southwest prefers you search through their website directly.
+This is a big deal for anyone with a Southwest Companion Pass.
+So don’t forget to try your search on the Southwest website, too.

 Google Flights is a great tool for finding the cheapest airfares.
-It’s fast and you can customize your search by using filters to narrow down your options.
+It’s fast and you can customize your search by using filters to narrow down your results.

 But Southwest flights are not included in Google Flights searches.
 So if you were planning on taking advantage of your Southwest Companion Pass or using Southwest to connect to a larger airport where you can find cheaper international flights, then you’ll need to be sure to search Southwest’s site directly.